| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 The material's vapor pressure, which is a function of temperature,

+measures this tendency to evolve vapors.
 Obviously, plastics and other organics have much higher vapor pressures

 than stainless steel at any given temperature.
 Turbopumps' cleanliness